Stochastic variational principles for dissipative equations with advected quantities: Introduction

 \section{Introduction}

 The goal of this paper is to develop a Lagrangian symmetry reduction process for a large class of stochastic systems with advected parameters.
-The general theory, which yields deterministic constrained variational principles and deterministic reduced equations of motion, is developed for finite dimensional systems.
+The general theory, which yields both deterministic and stochastic constrained variational principles and deterministic, as well as stochastic reduced equations of motion, is developed for finite dimensional systems.
 The resulting abstract equations then serve as a template for the study of infinite dimensional stochastic systems, for which the rigorous analysis has to be carried out separately.
-The example of dissipative compressible magnetohydrodynamics equations is treated in detail.
+The examples of the compressible Navier-Stokes equations and dissipative compressible magnetohydrodynamics equations, as well as their randomly perturbed counterparts and are treated in detail.
+We recover with our method the classical dissipative fluid and magnetohydrodynamic equations without any appeal to thermodynamical considerations, except for the form of the internal energy density.

 The dynamics of many conservative physical systems can be described geometrically taking advantage of the intrinsic symmetries in their material description.
 These symmetries induce Noether conserved quantities and allow for the elimination of unknowns, producing an equivalent system consisting of new equations of motion in spaces with less variables and a non-autonomous ordinary differential equation, called the reconstruction equation.
 This geometric procedure is known as reduction, a method that is ubiquitous in symplectic, Poisson, and Dirac geometry and has wide applications in theoretical physics, quantum and continuum mechanics, control theory, and various branches of engineering.
 For example, in continuum mechanics, the passage from the material (Lagrangian) to the spatial (Eulerian) or convective (body) description is a reduction procedure.
 Of course, depending on the problem, one of the three representations may be preferable.
-However, it is often the case, that insight from the other two representations, although apparently more intricate, leads to a deeper understanding of the physical phenomenon under consideration and is useful in the description of the dynamics.
+However, it is often the case that insight from the other two representations, although apparently more intricate, leads to a deeper understanding of the physical phenomenon under consideration and is useful in the description of the dynamics.